Sulfites in Wine

 - We are Committed to Using the Lowest Possible Amounts of Sulfites in Wines

 What is the Role of Sulfites in Wine?

-Since the beginning of the last century, synthetic sulfites in wine production have been used as an antioxidant preservative and stabilizer.
-Sulfur started to be used in winemaking in the early 1900s to stop bacteria and other yeasts from growing.
-It’s used to ensure stability by preventing micro organisms and oxidation from spoiling wine.
+Sulfites in wine production have been used as a preservative and stabilizer for thousands of years, since the Romans first discovered that adding sulfites to their wine acted as a preservative.
+Sulfur is used in winemaking to stop bacteria and other yeasts from growing, as well as helping to ensure stability by preventing micro- organisms and oxidation from spoiling wine.
 Sulfur dioxide (SO2) is a natural by-product of fermentation so there will almost always be trace amounts of naturally occurring sulfites in wine, even those without any added sulfites.

 - Under the USDA National Organic Program, wines labeled as Organic Wine can have no added sulfites.
 Only those wines can display the USDA Organic Seal.